lifofifoX/thunder/README.md

 ### Disclaimer
 - This is experimental software.
 Use at your own risk.
 - Do not trust random code from the internet with real funds.
 - Verify the code yourself before use.
-Keep your sats safe.
+Keep your SATS safe.